BlockstreamResearch/bip-frost-dkg/README.md

 in which two participants are honest but the third participant is malicious.
 The malicious participant sends invalid secret shares to the first honest participant, but valid shares to the second honest participant.
-While the first honest participant cannot finish the DKG, the second honest participant will believe that the DKG has finished successfully, and thus may be willing to send funds to the resulting threshold public key.
+While the first honest participant cannot finish the DKG, the second honest participant will believe that the DKG has finished successfully and thus may be willing to send funds to the resulting threshold public key.
 But this constitutes a catastrophic failure:
 Those funds will be lost irrevocably because the single remaining secret share of the second participant will not be sufficient to produce a signature (without the help of the malicious participant).[^resharing-attack]